Toby-420/vpn-connect/readme.md

 Since it uses wireguard, you'll need [wireguard-tools](https://github.com/WireGuard/wireguard-tools).

+You'll also need resolvconf.
+On Arch Linux, you can install systemd-resolvconf.

 vpn-connect is just a bash script so you just need bash.

 I recommend using vpn-connect.rb though since it doesn't parse ls.
 You'll just need [Ruby](https://ruby-lang.org) for this.